panoptic-labs/docs/blog/2025-09-05-position-spoofing-post-mortem/2025-09-05-position-spoofing-post-mortem.md

 We confirmed that our Python script could produce new lists and execute new attacks, and that the researcher’s findings were valid.

 By this point, we had confirmed the vulnerability was real, and live customer funds were at risk.
-We engaged with our Cantina Incident Response team as well as Seal 911 at 10:30pm on Monday night to create war rooms.
+We engaged with our Cantina Incident Response team as well as SEAL 911 at 10:30pm on Monday night to create war rooms.
 Over the next 2 days, we took the following actions.

 - We gathered up the contact information for as many prospective Panoptic users as possible - people who had reached out and told us they were using the protocol, people who had asked research questions about the protocol, protocol team partners - and informed them of the situation, advising them to withdraw their funds.
 - By Tuesday morning 9am, $2.35M of funds had already been voluntarily withdrawn from the Panoptic protocol.
 - By Tuesday evening, more than 50 users had been contacted through direct messages on blockscan, and some had withdrawn their funds.
 However, close to $1.6M was still in the WETH-USDC-30bps pool on Mainnet, out of which 70% seemed to be linked to two multisigs wallets.
-Throughout the day on Tuesday, onchain investigations and help from our community enabled us to link that account to several other protocols such as Euler Finance, Goldfinch, and DYAD, but attempts to contact the owner(s) of these wallets did not prove successful.
+Throughout the day on Tuesday, onchain investigations and help from our community enabled us to link that account to several other protocols such as Euler Finance, Goldfinch, and DYAD, but initial attempts to contact the owner(s) of these wallets did not prove successful.
 - On Wednesday morning, our Discord mod, Hunter, uncovered a link between one of the multisig signers and one of our Discord users.
-After directly contacting this user on Discord, close to $1.25M was withdrawn from the protocol, leaving $550k of funds still at risk at the protocol level.
+Additionally, SEAL 911 reached out to Binance who was able to successfully contact the multisig owners to alert them of the ongoing incident.
+Immediately after, nearly $1.25M was withdrawn from the protocol, leaving $550k of funds still at risk at the protocol level.

 ## Preparing for Recovery